ethanrowe/python-merky/README.md

 The annotation interface of `merky` gives the user control over the tokenization of a complex data structure.
-In effect, the user annotates the data structure to instruct `merky` on which portions should be tokenized.
+In effect, the user annotates the data structure to instruct `merky` on which portions should be tokenized or excluded from tokenization.

 Using the `merky.AnnotationTransformer`:
 * All structures convert to their canonical forms.